cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 ## Summary of Proof-of-Work Miners

 Decred mining is dominated by ASIC hardware and has experienced significant growth in hash-rate despite bear market conditions since 2018.
-It is likely that miners have been tested by challenging financial conditions and poor profitability since 2019 which sheds some light on the mechanisms behind DCR price performance through this time.
+It is likely that miners have been tested by challenging financial conditions and poor profitability since 2019 which sheds some light on the mechanisms behind DCR price performance, particularly through 2019 and early 2020.

 That said, the difficulty ribbon and cumulative rewards paid to miners are exhibiting typical basing patterns often seen in other proof-of-work coins like Bitcoin.
 A notable increase in demand for block-space is seen following the launch of Decred's privacy mixing technology which carries a net positive impact on the fee ratio and long term sustainability of the DCR mining market.

 # 3) The Strong Hands of DCR Stakeholders

-Long-term holding of DCR is distictly different to many other cryptocurrencies in that it promotes the continual movement of coins in the form of PoS tickets.
+Long-term holding of DCR is distinctly different to many other crypto-currencies in that it promotes the continual movement of coins in the form of PoS tickets.
 The purchase of a ticket ([or part thereof](https://docs.decred.org/proof-of-stake/ticket-splitting/)) is an explicit and deliberate act to bind a volume of DCR coins, in an illiquid state, to the performance of the Decred network.

 [Tickets undergo a process](https://docs.decred.org/proof-of-stake/overview/) of maturation, psuedo-random selection to vote and then another maturation delay before coins are released.
 The whole process can take anywhere between 1.5 and 142days and ticket stakeholders are thus exposed to coin price volatility, and market reaction to any consensus or governance votes during that window.